We are here to assist patients before, during and after their visit to Ascension Crittenton Hospital.

 - What should I avoid doing during treatment?

 - What are my surgical options and what are the risks and benefits of these options?

 - Are there alternatives to surgery?

 - What if I don’t have this surgery?

 - How long will I be in the hospital and how long will it take me to recover?

 Important: Establishing an accurate diagnosis is crucial to proper treatments.
 You are the most important person in this process and should accurately describe to your doctor the character, location, and duration of your symptoms.
 You should also inform your doctor about any vitamins, herbs, and medications you are taking.
-Click here to read more about Crittenton’s Surgical Services.
+Read more about Ascension Crittenton’s Surgical Services.